dayooyinloye/alx-system_engineering-devops/README.md

+ALX-system_engineering-devops

-This is a project to understand shell scripts
+  This project is to understand shell